pearsonkyle/Nbody-AI/README.md

 ```

 ## Estimating Planet Orbits
 The presence of additional planets or even moons in an exoplanet system can be inferred by measuring perturbations in the orbit of a transiting exoplanet.
 The gravitational influence from the campanion, even if it is non-transiting, can perturb the transiting planet in a manner characteristic to the orbit of the perturbing planet.
 The plot below is a time series analysis for the object TOI 193.01 using the data from the Transiting Exoplanet Survey Satellite.
 The top subplot shows a full timeseries for data from sectors 1–2 with the mid transit of each light curve plotted as a green triangle.
-The bottom left subplotshows a phase folded light curve that has been fit with a transit model to derive the planetary parameters shown in the table on the far right.
+The bottom left subplot shows a phase folded light curve that has been fit with a transit model to derive the planetary parameters shown in the table on the far right.
 The green data points are phase folded and binned to a cadence of 2 minutes.
 The dotted line in the O-C plot represents one sigma uncertainties on the linear ephemeris.
-The middleright subplot shows a transit periodogram for the PDC Flux and for the residuals of the time series, after each light curve has been removed
+The middle right subplot shows a transit periodogram for the PDC Flux and for the residuals of the time series, after each light curve has been removed

 ![](figures/timeseries_183985250.png)

+In order to derive robust uncertainties or even compare the significance of a perturbation the Bayesian evidence is used.
+Retrieving parameters typically takes ~5000 N-body simulations, which can take up to 10 hours or more depending on the size of the prior and how long each N-body integration is.
+This is where we leverage machine learning in order to estimate our priors and expedite the retrieval.
 Machine learning is used to estimate the parameters of a new planet based on the O-C data and the known system parameters; M*, M1 and P1.
 The estimate from a neural network is used to constrain the priors in a parameter retrieval using nested sampling.
 The residuals of a linear ephemeris are plotted and then compared against a non-linear ephemeris computed from an N-body simulation in the figure below.
 The values in the legend indicate the Bayesian evidence output from MultiNest.
 There is a degenerate solution set with two possible modes; a new planet with 45.1 M_Earth, 1.52 day period, 0 eccentricity and a 58.3 M_Earth planet at 1.65 day period with an eccentricity of 0.03.
 The red shaded region indicates the variability in the TTV signal as a result of the uncertainties in the derived parameters.

 ![](figures/planetX_ttvfit.png)